 You can test your idea with a small scale version before you build out the real thing.
 You can deliver real value to potential customers using a cheaper and easier version of what you have planned.
 It gets you to focus on gathering feedback and data, not on earning millions.

-Quite simply, this is a much better way to build your social media marketing approach.
+Quite simply, this is a much better way to build your social media marketing goals.
 Confirm your hypothesis.
 Then move forward to the next step.
 You’ll have confidence in making the investments required.

 Minimum viable products can come in various forms and can be as simple and as fast to put together as: